-An update to the 21 Mile Creek Source Water Assessment was undertaken in 2021 by Urban Systems.
-This update was finalized in early 2022 and the findings and recommendations from this will form the basis for the 2022 update of the SWPP.
+An update to the 21 Mile Creek Source Water Assessment commenced in 2021 with consultant Urban Systems.
+This update was finalized in late 2022 and the findings and recommendations from this will form the basis for the next update of the SWPP.